 In addition to his exaggerations (for example, he never took Greece), the reader will note the absence of Judah and Israel from the list of the conquered.
 This is for good reason.
 The northern kingdom of Israel was long gone by this point, conquered by the Assyrians and its surviving population transplanted elsewhere.
 The kingdom of Judah had been allowed to return to Judah by Darius’s ancestor Cyrus the Great.
 At this point, Judah was just another satrapy (province) of the empire.

 The inscription also shows that Darius was an adherent of Zoroastrianism a dualistic, monotheistic faith centred around the worship of their supreme god “Ahura Mazda” who is the creator of all that is good.
 He is opposed by Anghra Mainyu, the creator of all that is bad and evil.
-Practitioners of Zoroastrianism view everything as a cosmic battle between good and evil which will ultimately be won by the good.
+Practitioners of Zoroastrianism view everything as part of a great cosmic battle between good and evil.

 Xerxes is most likely King Ahasuerus of the book of Esther.
-He was husband of Queen Esther who along with her cousin Mordecai (see Post #27) helped to foil the genocidal plot of Haman the Agagite to exterminate the Jews.
+Ahasuerus was the husband of Queen Esther who along with her cousin Mordecai helped to foil the genocidal scheming of Haman the Agagite who plotted to exterminate the Jews.

 Xerxes later tried to finish what his father had started by invading Greece.
 The ancient Greek historian Herodotus claimed that Xerxes marched with 5 million men (including support personnel).
-This would have been the largest military force ever assembled up until the First World War.
+If accurate, this would remain the largest military force ever assembled up until the First World War.
 Modern historians reject this number as a gross exaggeration and estimate the army size would have been closer to half a million men.
-Still this would have been the largest military force to have invaded by sea in ancient times.
+Still this would have been the largest military force to have invaded another county by sea in ancient times.

-Initially his forces made rapid progress through Thrace, Macedonia and northern Greece.
+Initially, Xerxes forces made rapid progress through Thrace, Macedonia and northern Greece.
 In order to pass into southern Greece, the massive army would have to pass through the extremely narrow pass of Thermopylae, with the sea on one side and steep mountains on the other.
-A team of highly trained and battle hardened Spartans (according to legend 300 Spartans) along with several thousand Greek allies succeeded in blocking the massive Persian army for seven days before a local resident betrayed them by showing the Persians a tiny mountain trail by which the Spartan forces could be bypassed.
-Surprising the Spartans from behind them and advancing on them from the front, the Spartans fought to the last man in one of history’s most famous battles.
+A team of highly trained and battle hardened Spartans (according to legend 300 Spartans) along with several thousand Greek allies succeeded in blocking the massive Persian army for seven days before a local resident betrayed his countrymen by showing the Persians a tiny mountain trail by which the Spartan forces could be bypassed.
+The Spartan defenders unexpectedly had to fend off Persians from behind while the bulk of the Persian forces advanced on them from the front.
+The Spartans fought to the last man in one of history’s most famous battles.

-Simultaneously, the massive Persian navy was prevented from sailing towards southern Greece by being blocked by the smaller Greek navy in the Straits of Artemisium.
-In another blow to the Persians a summer gale sank a third of their ships.
-After heavy fighting at Artemisium the Greek forces heard that the Persians had broken through Thermopylae.
-With no further need to protect their land forces at Thermopylae and since they had suffered heavy losses, the Greek navy withdrew.
+Simultaneously, the massive Persian navy was prevented from sailing towards southern Greece after being blocked by the smaller Greek navy in the Straits of Artemisium.
+In another blow to the Persian navy a summer gale sank a third of their ships.
+After heavy fighting at the naval battle of Artemisium the Greek forces heard the news that the Persians had broken through the Spartan lines at Thermopylae.
+With no further need to protect their land forces and since they had suffered heavy losses, the Greek navy withdrew to safer waters.

-The Persians forces successfully marched on Athens in southern Greece but found it burnt to the ground and its population evacuated.
+The Persians forces successfully marched on Athens in southern Greece but found it burnt to the ground and its population largely evacuated.
 Now only the isthmus of Corinth lay outside of Persian control.
-The battered Greek navy had retreated to the Straits of Salamis and the Persian navy which was vastly larger was lured into the confined space of the straits after them.
+The battered Greek navy had retreated to the Straits of Salamis and the vastly larger Persian navy was lured into the confined space of the straits after them.
 In the tight straits, the numerically superior navy was too confined to manoeuvre and the Persian ships became effectively log-jammed.
-The smaller Greek navy took advantage and were able to sink between 200 to 300 Persian ships.
+The smaller Greek navy took advantage and were able to sink between 200 to 300 Persian vessels.
 It was a decisive naval victory for the Greeks.
-Xerxes was alarmed that his forces would become trapped on the Greek mainland and retreated back to Persian territory along with the bulk of his army.
-Xerxes personally selected a smaller Persian force to remain behind and finish the job of conquest.
-The following year, this remaining force was decisively beaten in battle.
+Xerxes was concerned that his army would become trapped on the Greek mainland and so retreated back to Persian territory along with the bulk of his army.
+Xerxes personally selected a smaller Persian force to remain behind and finish the work of conquest.
+The following year, this remaining Persian force was beaten in battle.
 This effectively ended the Persian attempts to conquer the Greek mainland.
 Ultimately Xerxes’military campaign was a disaster from which the Persian empire would never fully recover.

 In the book of Esther, a Persian official named Haman who served for a time as Ahasuerus’ (Xerxes I) prime minister offers the king a massive bribe if he would agree to an extermination order against the Jews.
 He offers Ahasuerus 10,000 silver talents.
 A “talent” of silver was not a denomination but rather a weight measurement equalling about 20 kilograms (approximately 44 pounds).
 This bribe would be worth tens of millions of dollars today.
-This bribe may have been especially tempting to Ahasuerus because this would have taken place before the invasion of Greece but at a time that he would have been making preparations before it.
-Haman would have known that fielding such an enormous army would have been terribly expensive and his bribe may have helped to pay for it.
+This bribe may have been especially tempting to Ahasuerus because this would have taken place before the invasion of Greece but at a time that preparations were actively being made for it.
+Haman would have known that fielding such an enormous army would have been terribly expensive and his bribe may have helped to fund it.

 The Royal Cemetery Is Looted

 Nowhere else in the world can you find the tombs of so many ancient kings mentioned in the Bible in such a wonderful state of preservation!
-If you would like to see a larger version of the above picture, please click here.
+If you would like to see a larger picture of Naqsh-e Rustam, please visit here.